isomerpages/mti-osir/pages/Significant Investments Review Act.md

 variant: tiptap
 description: Description of the Significant Investments Review Act
 ---
-<h3><strong>What is the Significant Investments Review Act?</strong></h3>
+<h4><strong>What is the Significant Investments Review Act?</strong></h4>
-<p>The Significant Investments Review Act (SIRA) is an Act to protect the
+<p>The Significant Investments Review Act (SIRA) is an Act that protects
-national security interests of Singapore by regulating significant investments in, and control of, critical entities.
+the national security interests of Singapore by regulating significant investments in, and control of, critical entities.
 The Act sets out an investment management regime, which applies to both local and foreign investors, thereby providing a level playing field for all investors.
 SIRA complements existing sectoral legislation by regulating entities which are not adequately covered under these legislation.</p>
 <p>Click to access the following via Singapore Statutes Online:</p>
 <ol data-tight="true" class="tight">
 <li>